kserve/kserve/docs/samples/cabundle/README.md

 # KServe with Self Signed Certificate Model Registry

-If you are using a model registry with a self-signed certificate, you must either skip ssl verify or apply the appropriate cabundle to the storage-initializer to create a connection with the registry.
+If you are using a model registry with a self-signed certificate, you must either skip ssl verify or apply the appropriate CA bundle to the storage-initializer to create a connection with the registry.
 This document explains three methods that can be used in KServe, described below:

 - Configure CA bundle for storage-initializer